RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_use_multi_lidars.md

 ## 1 Introduction

-​	This document will show you how to send out multi-LiDARs pointcloud with only one driver running.
+​	This document will show you how to send out multi-LiDARs point cloud with only one driver running.
 Theoretically, one driver can decoder unlimited number of LiDARs at the same time.
 For convenient, in this document we will use three LiDARs as an example.